bhadmusm/MAI-Project/README.md

 3. Paste normalised dataset in the same folder as the inpynb or local files

-4. Run the cells in order or the local file.
+4. Open the inpynb file and run the cells in order or just run the local file.